antonio_andrade_long_bio.docx |

 Working with top-level artists for Lucky in Love was nothing new for Andrade.
 Freebo, Stuart, and percussionist Ed Lesser joined him on his two previous albums, Something Happened (2017) and Life Shakes.
 The latter appeared in 2014 to coincide with Andrade’s retirement from a 38-year daytime career in social services.

 That career started when he was graduated from Penn State in 1976.
 Andrade’s performing career had begun there in the shadow of Mount Nittany.
-“I learned chords on my own.
+“I wanted to be a baseball player.
+But when I saw The Beatles on The Ed Sullivan Show, something happened!"
+I learned chords on my own.
 I started singing and playing Bob Dylan songs in 10th grade.
 After singing two songs at a 12th grade assembly, I started singing and playing at parties during college, Bob Dylan and John Prine songs,” Andrade says.

 While entering full-time work, he also started taking paying gigs - bars, folk festivals, the odd opener at a bigger room - a bit more often than once a month and continued to do so for around 15 years.
 Then came a transformational decade, ending in 2003, playing in a rock cover band for dances.
 “I realized over time that playing in the band helped my confidence to grow.
 I think it started to show in my solo work by the start of the new century.”